yamchips/issue-tracker/Learning-notes.md

 To avoid seeing these two skeletons, we adjust the page that shows all issues to a new folder called issues/list.
 We also adjust the /issues/[id]/edit folder to /issues/edit and create /issues/edit/[id] and put files in /issues/edit into this new folder.
 We also need to adjust the links in `router.push()` and `Link`.

+## Authentication

+### Set up Next Auth

+Refer to this [page](https://next-auth.js.org/getting-started/example#install-nextauth).
+Then in dot env file, set up NEXTAUTH_URL to our website name and NEXTAUTH_SECRET to a random number.
+Use `openssl rand -base64 32` to generate a random long string.

 ## Further work

 1. Update the status of an issue in edit issue page